TLeafWolf/SDEV_220_Final_Project_Group5/README.md

 Changing appearance with CSS =  Teresa Newman

-Make the import page match the theme of the site(CSS) = Nguyen Ho
+Make the import page match the theme of the site(CSS) = Nguyen Ho (done by Teresa Newman)

-Make the Low stock page fit the rest of the site(CSS) = Nguyen Ho
+Make the Low stock page fit the rest of the site(CSS) = Nguyen Ho (done by Teresa Newman)

 Log out  =  Nguyen Ho